Ranjeeta22/kubernetes/readme.md

 ### Pod Priority & Preemption
 ```
 Pods can have priority.
 Priority indicates the importance of a Pod relative to other Pods.
 If a Pod cannot be scheduled, the scheduler tries to preempt (evict) lower priority Pods to make scheduling of the pending Pod possible.

+Pob Preemption: Allows Cluster to evict the low priority pods, so that they can be evict the low priority pods to accomodat the high priority pods.

   --> The higher the value, the higher the priority